Institut d'études politiques de Saint-Germain-en-Laye

-Institut d'études politiques de Saint-Germain-en-Laye (/fr/) or Sciences Po Saint-Germain (/fr/), is a French political science grande école situated on Saint-Germain-en-Laye, close to Paris and is attached to the Versailles Saint-Quentin-en-Yvelines University and the Cergy-Pontoise University.
+Institut d'études politiques de Saint-Germain-en-Laye (/fr/) or Sciences Po Saint-Germain (/fr/), is a French political science grande école located in Saint-Germain-en-Laye, close to Paris and is attached to the Versailles Saint-Quentin-en-Yvelines University and the Cergy-Pontoise University.
 It was established in 2013.
-Sciences Po Saint-Germain-en-Laye is one of the ten Instituts d'études politiques of France, and a so-called "Grande Ecole".
+Sciences Po Saint-Germain-en-Laye is one of the ten Instituts d'études politiques of France, and a member of the Conférence des Grandes Écoles (CGE).

 The Institute has approximately 300 students, admitted after a rigorous selection.
 Academic studies last five years, at the end of which a student graduates with the Diploma of Sciences Po Saint-Germain-en-Laye (which is equivalent to a master's degree).

 Sciences Po Saint-Germain specializes in political sciences.
 Therefore, the institute offers courses in economics and business, history, law, international relations, social sciences as well as in digital studies.

 Location

-Sciences Po Saint-Germain-en-Laye is located in a site built at the beginning of the 20th century which, in 1913, hosted the first teacher’s college of the Academy of Versailles.
-Today classified as historical monuments, the buildings are distributed around a closed landscaped garden conducive to serenity.
+Sciences Po Saint-Germain-en-Laye is located on a site built at the beginning of the 20th century which, in 1913, hosted the first teacher’s college of the Academy of Versailles.
+Now listed as historical monuments, the buildings are arranged around an enclosed landscaped garden creating a calm and tranquil setting.